On Radio

 If you need to replace a piece of glass, cut a piece of cardboard to fit perfectly into the frame and either use that to cut the glass yourself, or take it to the glass store where they can make an exact copy, complete with any strange angles you may have in that old frame.

-In the first picture you see me using the putty knife to push in 'glass points'.
+Here you see me using the putty knife to push in 'glass points'.
 This particular type of glass point has ears that stick up, which can be caught by the putty knife.
 So you can simply put the putty knife flat on the glass and push the point into the wood.
-These points are great for windows and picture frames because they are so easy to install.
+The professional will shoot flat triangles out of a special nailing gun -- much like staples.
+These points are great for windows and picture frames because they are so easy to install and can be found in all renovation centres.

-You can buy window putty in a caulking tube these days, but it is not as good as the thick putty that you knead in your hands.
-Besides, kneading putty is more fun than just having it come out of a tube.
-The key to getting the putty to stay put is to use a flexible spatula and force it into place with a very low angle which puts a lot of pressure on the putty, as in the second photo.
+The key to getting the putty to stay put is to use a flexible putty knife, or spatula, and force it into place with a very low angle which puts a lot of pressure on the putty.
 This doesn't scrape the putty off, but forces it down and the excess comes out the sides.
 Simply come back with the knife and scrape up the excess from each side.
 A quick wipe with a finger to seal the edges and the job is done.

-Keywords: Caulking, Frame, Glass, Putty, Techniques, Tools, Windows
+Keywords: Caulking, Antique, Glass, Putty, Frame, Windows, Heritage, Techniques, Tools

 Article 1884